Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 ---
 # Tools Used
 - Xschem: Used for schematic design and circuit-level simulation of the transmission-gate analog multiplexer.
-Xschem provides an intuitive interface to create and simulate analog and mixed-signal circuits.

 - Magic VLSI Tool: For layout implementation of the MUX in SCMOS technology.